Intune vs. WSUS – Costs, Benefits, Ease of Use, and Deployment

 WSUS and Intune, despite their caveats, are some very valuable client and asset management tools.
 Still, that doesn’t necessarily mean that they are irreplaceable.
 There are various other tools out there that can help you streamline the network administration process.

-For instance, Enterprise Endpoint Security’ X-Ploit Resilience module will allow your system administrators to roll out updates, patches, drivers, and critical security packages without the need to use another tool.
+For instance, Heimdal’s patch management software will allow your system administrators to roll out updates, patches, drivers, and critical security packages without the need to use another tool.
 Remember when we talked about WSUS?
-Microsoft’s WSUS can also cover 3rd party updates, patches or drivers if it’s associated with SCCM.
+Microsoft’s WSUS can also cover 3rd party updates, patches, or drivers if it’s associated with SCCM.

-Heimdal™ Security’s X-Ploit Resilience moves beyond WSUS, SCCM, and even Intune.
-With Infinity Management, you will be able to gain a granular view over what happens on your machines.
+Heimdal™ Patch & Asset Management moves beyond WSUS, SCCM, and even Intune.
+With Infinity Management, you will be able to gain a granular view of what happens on your machines.

 - Next-gen Antivirus & Firewall which stops known threats;